 If you are disqualified, you should contact us at the Academic and Career Advising Center to discuss your next steps, a plan for your time off, and guidelines for petitioning for reinstatement.
 It is important to know that a disqualification doesn't mean your college career is over--it means that you are required to take a break, but encouraged to return and finish your degree.
-Many students return to HSU, recover academically, and graduate.
+Many students return to Humboldt, recover academically, and graduate.
 Additionally, you can still access free Academic and Career Advising Center services in your time off, such as resume review, job and internship searches, and major and career exploration.

 Reinstatement is an academic standing that is similar to Academic Probation and Disqualification.
-It recommends that students register for a maximum of 12 units each semester until their HSU and Cumulative GPAs return to good standing (2.0).
+It recommends that students register for a maximum of 12 units each semester until their Humboldt and Cumulative GPAs return to good standing (2.0).
 Additionally, they are required to earn a 2.0 or better for each semester in all graded courses.

 Students who are on Academic Probation may be changed to reinstated standing if their GPA-level technically disqualifies them, but they earned a 2.0 term GPA in the most recent term.
 They are "automatically reinstated" by the Office of the Registrar and required to see an ACAC Academic Advisor or their EOP advisor.

-Students who were disqualified and are returning to HSU after the mandatory waiting period are also in reinstated standing.
+Students who were disqualified and are returning to Humboldt after the mandatory waiting period are also in reinstated standing.
 The Office of the Registrar refers to this as "non-immediate reinstatement".
 After a student officially applies for reinstatement and is accepted, they are requires to meet with an ACAC Academic Advisor or their EOP advisor to create an action plan for Academic Recovery.
 They have a reinstated hold on their Student Center until they meet with an Advisor.

-The Learning Center's GPA calculator can help you calculate your semester GPA, HSU GPA, and Overall GPA.
+The Learning Center's GPA calculator can help you calculate your semester GPA, Humboldt GPA, and Overall GPA.
 You will need your academic transcript to calculate any GPA; you can get an unofficial transcript from your Student Center.